How to Survive the Furious Fours

 Reading

-The furious fours not only bring challenging evenings but also difficult mornings too.
-After several attempts at trying to stop my son from playing with his toy dinosaurs at exactly 8:20 a.m., around 10 minutes before we have to leave, we also have to wait for him to attempt to do everything himself.
+The furious fours not only bring challenging evenings but also difficult mornings, too.
+After several attempts at trying to stop my son from playing with his toy dinosaurs at exactly 8:20 a.m., around 10 minutes before we have to leave, we also have to wait for him to try to do everything himself.
+While it’s good to give them some independence, there are still some things that a 4-year-old just cannot do.
+Trying to explain this to him, though, is pointless.

 After the morning battle, we’re finally out the door and somehow, I’m not sure how, we’re usually still on time.

-So, to calm myself, I’ve started reading a chapter or two of a book whilst having breakfast.
+I sometimes arrive home feeling a little bit defeated by the day, though, despite it only being 9 a.m.
+So, to calm myself, I’ve started reading a chapter or two of a book while having breakfast.
 I don’t read for long, only twenty minutes, but it helps to get rid of the negative feeling that threatens to demotivate me for the rest of the day.

-Of course, everyone’s routine is different and some people may only have time to read in the evenings.
-I can never manage that though, as I usually find myself falling asleep whenever I attempt to read at night.
+Of course, everyone’s routine is different, and some people may only have time to read in the evenings.
+I can never manage that, though, as I usually find myself falling asleep whenever I attempt to read at night.

-The furious fours are definitely tiring!
+The furious fours are tiring!

 Reading all about it

+In addition to reading books that enable me to escape parenthood for a bit, I’ve also found that reading about this particular stage of child development has helped.
 I’ve been through it before, but I still find that reading different articles helps me to understand why my son has suddenly turned into a miniature Kevin the Teenager.

-And I will honestly say that my son is far more difficult to deal with than my daughter was at that age!
+I will honestly say that my son is far more difficult to deal with than my daughter was at that age!

 Arranging something to look forward to

-Me: Could you tidy your room please?
+Me: “Could you tidy your room, please?”

-The 7-year-old: Yes, I’m doing it, you don’t need to ask me again!
+The 7-year-old: “Yes, I’m doing it, you don’t need to ask me again!”

-Me: Well clearly I do, because you didn’t do it the first time I asked.
+Me: “Well, clearly I do, because you didn’t do it the first time I asked.”

 Or the second time.